Black-Scholes Volatility Inputs for 409A Valuations: A Practical Guide

 When liquid options do exist for relevant comparables, AICPA guidance suggests using implied volatility alongside historical volatility, weighted by reliability.
 A common approach is to take a weighted average of historical and implied volatility for each comparable, then derive a peer-group estimate from those blended figures.
 One technical issue is the volatility surface: different options on the same stock, with different expiry dates and strike prices, produce different implied volatility estimates.
 Appraisers using implied volatility typically focus on at-the-money options with expiry dates closest to the expected exit horizon, to be consistent with the T assumption in the OPM.

-How to Select Comparable Public Companies for Volatility
+How Do You Select Comparable Public Companies for Volatility Inputs?

 Peer selection is where appraiser judgment is most visible -- and most consequential.
 The wrong peer group can produce volatility inputs that are too low (because you chose large, established public companies with suppressed volatility) or too high (because you chose recently-IPO'd companies still experiencing price discovery turbulence).